< Back

 Whatever is determined to be “persuasive evidence” should be applied consistently for all transactions of the same kind within a company.
 Oral agreements typically are not acceptable and delivery cannot be used as a substitute.
 The agreement either exists in its final form or it does not.

-Answer: New Guidance (ASC 606)
+Answer: New guidance (ASC 606)

 It depends on whether the contract was deemed “legally enforceable” on December 31 and the other contract criteria had been met.

-With ASC Topic 606, the definition of a contract emphasizes that a contract exists when an agreement between two or more parties creates enforceable rights and obligations between those parties.
+With ASC 606, the definition of a contract emphasizes that a contract exists when an agreement between two or more parties creates enforceable rights and obligations between those parties.
 Note that the agreement does not need to be in writing to be a contract.
 Whether the agreed-upon terms are written, oral or evidenced otherwise (for example, by electronic assent), a contract exists if the agreement creates rights and obligations that are enforceable against the parties.

 Determining whether a contractual right or obligation is enforceable is a question to be considered within the context of the relevant legal framework that exists to ensure that the parties’ rights and obligations are upheld.
 The factors that determine enforceability might differ between jurisdictions.

-Final Thoughts
+Final thoughts

 Based on current guidance within SAB 104, instances have been noted where improper revenue recognition has occurred when an entity’s policy for recognizing revenue was not followed.
 However, the focus of the new standard is on legal enforceability.
 Therefore, a contract will exist once legal enforceability exists, even if it differs from an entity’s normal and customary business practice.

 We don’t expect a major impact to companies as result of applying step 1 of the new revenue recognition model.
 But when transitioning from ASC 605 / SAB 104 to ASC 606, companies need to undergo a review of their sales contracts to ensure that they are legally enforceable.
+Need additional help?
+Check out our Revenue Recognition Topic Page or our Step-by-Step Guide to Revenue Recognition.
+Or, if you want to earn CPE while learning more, our ASC 606: Revenue from Contracts with Customers eLearning course collection!

 New call-to-action